ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 Version 2 comes with NiFi, Kafka, Storm and Zookeeper
 - This version is available in Hortonworks Documentation

-There are three ways to install the NiFi Service by local machine, Hortonworks Sandbox Ambari Service Wizard and Sandbox Shell.
+There are 2 ways to install the NiFi Service by local machine, Hortonworks Sandbox via Ambari Service Wizard or Sandbox Shell.

 * * *